 How to Use a Third-Party Git Repository

-It is possible to manage a DataOps project using an external Git repository like GitHub, Bitbucket, or Azure DevOps for central code management.
-In this case, synchronization of the external repository can be set up such that all changes (commits, branches, etc.) are constantly pushed to DataOps.
+You can manage a DataOps project using an external Git repository like GitHub, Bitbucket, or Azure DevOps for central code management.
+In this case, you can set up synchronization of the external repository such that all changes (commits, branches, etc.) are constantly pushed to DataOps.

 Pipeline run tags (e.g.